Command and Description |

 Only the instance owner and irisusr can run INTNOSHUT^SHUTDOWN without logging in to the Terminal.

--B — Enables system administrator emergency login to the Terminal (see Administrator Terminal Session).
+-B — Enables system administrator emergency login (see Administrator Terminal Session).

 -b partition_size — Specifies the maximum partition size (in KB) for the process.